segunak/stem-education/petoi-bittle/workshops/Three Levels of Programming/three-levels-of-programming.md

 ---

-## Level 2: Python Coding – The Power of Modern Programming
+## Level 2: High-Level Programming Languages

+This is where we're mostly hanging out today in the world of software engineering.

 ### Objective

-Transition from Serial Protocol to writing code in Python.
-Students will replicate the exact same actions they performed in Level 1, but using a **high-level language** that is readable and easier to work with.
+Transition from Serial Protocol commands to writing code in Python, a **high-level programming language** that is more readable and accessible.
+Students will perform the same actions they did in Level 1 but will use Python to simplify and structure the commands, demonstrating how high-level languages streamline programming tasks.

 ### Introduction

-- Start by discussing **modern programming** and how languages like Python make coding more accessible.
+- Start by explaining **modern programming** and how high-level languages like Python make coding easier and more intuitive by providing human-readable syntax.
-- If you're using it, introduce **Mind+** and explain that it's an Integrated Development Environment, or IDE.
-It's a tool we can use to write and test Python code specifically built for the Petoi Bittle Robot Dog.
+- Introduce Microsoft's [Visual Studio Code](https://code.visualstudio.com/) (VS Code) as an Integrated Development Environment (IDE) widely used in professional software development.
+Explain how IDEs like VS Code offer tools and features for writing, testing, and debugging code, specifically with Python in this context.
-- Mention that most of the software engineers working today use IDEs like **Visual Studio Code**.
+- Mention that many software engineers today use IDEs for writing code across different applications and devices.
-- Explain the **compilation process** – how Python code must still be translated down into something the computer understands (binary, machine code), just like the serial commands.
+- Explain the **compilation and interpretation process** – how even though Python is a high-level language, it must still be translated into a form the computer can understand, similar to how serial protocol commands are interpreted by the robot.
-  - **Python's process**: When you run Python code, it is first translated into **bytecode** (an intermediate form).
+  - **Python's Process**: When Python code runs, it's first converted into **bytecode**, an intermediate form between source code and machine code.
 This bytecode is then processed by the **Python Virtual Machine (PVM)**, which ultimately instructs the computer on what to do.
-While not as low-level as binary, there's still a translation step involved, similar to how serial protocol commands are understood by the robot dog.
-  - **Examples of interpreted languages**:
+  - **Examples of Interpreted Languages**:
-    - **Python**: Translated into bytecode, then interpreted by the PVM.
+    - **Python**: Translated into bytecode, then interpreted by the PVM at runtime.
-    - **JavaScript**: Interpreted directly in web browsers or Node.js environments, running code line by line.
+    - **JavaScript**: Directly interpreted in environments like web browsers or Node.js, where code is executed line by line.
-    - **Ruby**: Another interpreted language used in web development, processed by an interpreter at runtime.
+    - **Ruby**: Interpreted in runtime environments commonly used in web development.
-    - **PHP**: Commonly used for server-side scripting, PHP code is interpreted when the server executes it.
+    - **PHP**: Primarily interpreted for server-side scripting, often used in web applications.
-  - **Hybrid languages** (compiled to bytecode and then interpreted or JIT-compiled):
+  - **Hybrid Languages** (both compiled and interpreted):
-    - **Java**: Compiled into **bytecode** first, which is then interpreted or **Just-in-Time (JIT) compiled** by the **Java Virtual Machine (JVM)** at runtime.
+    - **Java**: Compiled into **bytecode**, which is then either interpreted or **Just-in-Time (JIT) compiled** by the **Java Virtual Machine (JVM)**, allowing for both flexibility and speed.
-    - **C#**: Compiled into **Intermediate Language (IL)**, which is then executed by the **Common Language Runtime (CLR)**, similar to Java's JVM.
+    - **C#**: Compiled into **Intermediate Language (IL)**, which is then interpreted by the **Common Language Runtime (CLR)**, offering similar flexibility as Java.
-  - **How hybrid languages differ**: These languages fall between interpreted and compiled languages.
-The code is first compiled into an intermediate form (like bytecode), but instead of compiling all the way to machine code upfront (like in fully compiled languages such as **C** or **C++**), they rely on an interpreter or a **JIT compiler** to execute the bytecode at runtime.
-This allows for some benefits of interpreted languages (like flexibility and cross-platform execution) while still optimizing performance in certain scenarios.
+  - **Difference between Hybrid Languages and Fully Compiled Languages**: Hybrid languages offer a blend of interpreted flexibility and compiled performance by converting code into an intermediate format (like bytecode) rather than directly into machine code (as with fully compiled languages like **C** or **C++**).
+They rely on interpreters or **JIT compilers** to execute bytecode at runtime, balancing cross-platform compatibility with optimized performance.

+This level demonstrates how Python, as a high-level language, abstracts the low-level complexity, making it accessible to more programmers and enabling rapid development while still providing the computational power needed to control devices like the Petoi Bittle Robot Dog.

 ### Hands-On Activity